DavidsonCollege/R-Shiny-For-Everyone/README.md

-# R Shiny For Everyone
+# R-Shiny-For-Everyone
- Code component for the R Shiny for Everyone Davidson College EdX course.
+ Code repository for the Davidson College EdX R Shiny For Everyone course.